kopoli/robot-mode/README.md

 Indent current line in Robot mode.

-Used as ‘indent-line-function’ of the mode.
+Used as `indent-line-function` of the mode.

 #### `(robot-mode-beginning-of-defun)`

 Move the point to the beginning of the current defun.

 Defuns are the steps of a keyword, test or task.
-This is used as ‘beginning-of-defun-function’ of the mode.
+This is used as `beginning-of-defun-function` of the mode.

 #### `(robot-mode-end-of-defun)`

 Move the point to the end of the current defun.

 Defuns are the steps of a keyword, test or task.
-This is used as ‘end-of-defun-function’ of the mode.
+This is used as `end-of-defun-function` of the mode.

 #### `(robot-mode-align BEG END)`